bcheidemann/tracing-js/README.md

 Since method instrumentation requires decorator support, you must ensure that ESBuild is configured to enable decorators if you wish to use the `@instrument` decorator.
 This can be done by setting the `--target=es2022` flag.

+NOTE: If you're using an older version of ESBuild (before 0.21.3) which doesn't support TC39 decorators, or your project is already using legacy decorators, you can use the `@instrument` decorator by enabling the `experimentalDecorators` option in your TypeScript config.

 #### SWC